asoni-1607/learn2/README.md

-This repository is built step by step in the tutorial. editing it to see modification changing again to see pull
+This repository is built step by step in the tutorial. editing it to see modification changing again to see pull.

+new line added on read me